Wired Access Configuration

 Access switches authenticate devices attempting to connect to the network.
 The two most common methods to authenticate users include an 802.1X supplicant or MAC-based authentication.
 This design supports both, as well as dynamic authorization, which allows the AAA server to change the authorization level of the device connected to the switch.

 RADIUS tracking is enabled to verify the status of the client and server.
 The configuration also employs user roles for rejected clients and RADIUS failures.
-The configuration of RADIUS and user roles goes hand-in-hand with UBT, so this section also covers the UBT configuration.

 Step 1 Configure the RADIUS servers.
 Enable RADIUS dynamic authorization and track client IP addresses with probes.